KarolynMorrow/karolyn_morrow_AriMyreNailShop_capstone/README.md

     - Successful fetching of data from calendly API
     - Implemented mapping for appointment reading after creation
     - Successful completion of carousel including addition and movement through carousel
+  - July 14th (94% done)
+    - Completed auto increments of prices when chosen for appointment
+    - Began working on ORM between Appointment and Treatment
+    - Merged both servicePrices.html and extrasvcs.html to make a smoother checkout process under services.html

 # User Stories